kyma-project/kyma/docs/01-overview/api-exposure/apix-02-useful-links.md

 - Troubleshoot API Exposure-related issues when:

   - You [cannot connect to a service exposed by an APIRule](../../04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-01-apigateway-connect-api-rule.md)
-  - You get the [`401 Unauthorized` or `403 Forbidden`](../../04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-02-401-unauthorized-403-forbidden.md) status code when you try to connect to a service exposed by an APIRule
   - You get the [`404 Not Found`](../../04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-03-404-not-found.md) status code when you try to connect to a service exposed by an APIRule
   - You get the [`500 Internal Server Error`](../../04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-04-500-server-error.md) status code when you try to connect to a service exposed by an APIRule
   - [Connection refused](../../04-operation-guides/troubleshooting/api-exposure/apix-02-dns-mgt/apix-02-01-dns-mgt-connection-refused.md) errors occur when you want to use your custom domain